rintoprie/basic-arduino-uno/README.md

 # Basic Arduino Code
-Some basic Arduino codes tested in Arduino Uno
+Some basic codes tested in Arduino Uno